Russia expects debris from Mars probe within days

 It highlighted a centre point off Madagascar in the Indian Ocean.

-"The predicted window for the fall of debris from Phobos-Grunt to Earth is between the 15th and 16th of January, with a middle point of January 15 at 1612 Moscow time (12:16 p.m.
-British time).
+"The predicted window for the fall of debris from Phobos-Grunt to Earth is between the 15th and 16th of January, with a middle point of January 15 at 1612 Moscow time (1216 GMT).
 The possible crash zone is within a band from 51.4 degrees north and 51.4 degrees south," said the agency in a statement.

 The failure of the craft was one of a series of mishaps that marred Russian celebration of 50 years since Yuri Gagarin's pioneering first human space flight last year and hurt Moscow's pride.